OGRECave/ogre/BuildingOgre.md

 contains this file).
 In the field *Where to build the binaries* enter the path to the build directory you created.
 Hit *Configure*.
 A dialogue will appear asking you to select a generator.
-Choose the appropriate one for your platform and compiler.

 Check the [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for details on which one is appropriate for your platform and compiler.
-**Note** on OSX, you must to use the Xcode generator to get a proper SampleBrowser .app bundle.
+@note on OSX, you must to use the Xcode generator to get a proper SampleBrowser .app bundle.

 Click *Finish*.
 CMake will now gather some information about your build environment and try to locate the dependencies.
 It will then show